How to keep your house warm in winter

 - Insulation – a well-insulated home stays warmer for longer.
 Areas to consider include your walls, roof, loft, floors, pipes, tanks and radiators.

 - Boiler replacements – Boilers tire with age, become less efficient, and struggle to do their job properly.
 This inefficiency, combined with an increased likelihood of breakdowns, means an old boiler can cost you more in the long run than a replacement.
-You can find out more about replacing your boiler in our handy guide to boiler replacement, or you can get covered in case of a boiler emergency by signing up for Shell Energy boiler cover.
+You can find out more about replacing your boiler in our handy guide to boiler replacement.

 - Check your eligibility for the Green Homes Grant - To help you make home upgrades in the winter, the government has introduced the Green Homes Grant.
 Homeowners and landlords in England can apply for vouchers worth up to two thirds of the cost of upgrading the energy efficiency of their home.